-A basic guide to the legal requirement in health and safety at work legislation for occupational health surveillance where workers are exposed to substances hazardous to health.
+A guide to legal requirements in occupational health surveillance where workers are exposed to substances hazardous to health.

-Occupational health surveillance gives an early indication of onset of occupational ill health allowing corrective action to be taken before it can develop into a long term of significant problem.
+Occupational health surveillance gives an early indication of the onset of occupational ill health.
+This allows for corrective action to be taken before it can develop into a long-term problem.

-There are specific requirements for surveillance in topic based legislation and also in the more general legislation about substances hazardous to health.
-In effect routine surveillance is required wherever it will identify the onset of occupational ill-health.
+There are specific requirements for surveillance in topic-based legislation and also in the more general legislation about substances hazardous to health.
+Routine surveillance is required wherever it will identify the onset of occupational ill-health.

 Download this free guide to learn more about: